MarcoYou/MarcoYou.github.io/_posts/2020-12-04-01-Portfolio-Theory-Basics.md

 $$ E(R_i) = \frac{\sigma_{iM}}{\sigma^2_M}(E(R_P)-r_f) + r_f $$

 There is no difference between the two formlae above.
-Conventionally people tend to use more the first one because it is simpler to draw a graph since there is no y-intercept whereas the second formula does have y-intercept which is \\(r_f\\).
+Conventionally people tend to use more the first one.
+One of few reasons is that it is simpler to draw a graph since there is no y-intercept whereas the second formula does have y-intercept which is \\(r_f\\).
 It is although the same.

 Most importantly from the formula, we remark that it's a linear function.
 And this equality relation (or equation) is called **fundamental relation of CAPM**.